NOC Tools and Software in 2024: An Operational Perspective

 LogicMonitor Logo

-LogicMonitor is a great cloud-based monitoring platform that differentiates itself from SolarWinds through its use of “collectors.”
-These are essentially small applications that run on server hardware, connect to assets, and communicate back to the cloud over TLS—a method that offers reliable, secure communication.
-The use of collectors centralizes monitoring to one of a few points in your network, and only those need to talk to the cloud.
-However, the cloud and internet resources that collect your data don't have access, which is itself a big plus.
+One of LogicMonitor's key differentiators is its use of "collectors."
+These are small applications that run on server hardware, connect to assets, and communicate back to the cloud over TLS—a secure and reliable communication method.
+This approach centralizes monitoring to a few points in your network, reducing the complexity and overhead typically associated with on-premise systems.
+Furthermore, the cloud and internet resources that collect your data don't have access, enhancing security by controlling the data within the organization.

 OpenNMS